Home for Global Students

 What Is the Average Salary in the UK and Australia?

-As you can see, English salaries in most job roles are lower than those of Australia, except for a car mechanic.
-The salary gaps between these 2 countries are the biggest in the medical and architecture industries.
+As you can see, English salaries in most job roles are lower than those of Australia.
+The main exception in our data is builders, who may earn similar or even higher pay in the UK.

 As mentioned above, the difference in living costs of different cities is also great.
 Therefore, we will compare cost of living between cities in these 2 countries in the next session.